DylanParenzee/learn_journ/README.md

 <b>Wednesday 16.02.22</b>

 Dedicating this week to all things relating to callbacks, working with promises, creating promises, async/await, ajax, json and fetching api's.
-I think its all very important to know but hard to cement down...
+I think its all very important to know but hard to cement down....